framegrace/beume/README.md

 * Simple.
 One jar and a couple of config files.
 (Well, ehcache one is not that simple....)
 * A (minimal right now) admin page.

-A bad drawn diagram of a possible usage, showing the fanciness of lateral cache:
+A bad drawn diagram of Beume architecture, showing also the fanciness of lateral cache:

 ![Beume diagram](imgs/Beume diagram.jpg)